biomejs/biome/CONTRIBUTING.md

    This field is set to `next` for newly created rules.
    This field must be updated to the new version.
    Then execute `just codegen-linter`.

+1. [ ] Once the PR is merged, the CI will trigger the `Release: *` workflows.
+Once these workflows finish compiling the final artefact, **they need to be approved manually**.